Shopping bag

 By: Georgia Graham

 Hypnotic, woody and infused with the sweet scent of fig, Zephirine is the magical Liberty LBTY. fragrance that captivates all who smell it.
+So it’s only fitting that it’s earned a place in Leith Clark’s edit of 150 extraordinary items.
 Inspired by the Eden’s Awakening print from Liberty’s archive, the fragrance was brought to life by Frank Voelkl, the legendary perfumer responsible for some of the world’s most beloved scents.
 Here, he tells us more about translating the print into fragrance form, his guiding principles as a perfumer, and designing his very own wedding scent.

 What were your first impressions from the Liberty LBTY.
 Fragrance brief?